wikyzhibo/test/readme.txt

-Git is a version control system.
+Git is a distributed version control system.yes
 Git is free software.
+Git can tracks changes of files.